giacomo-lab/giacomo-lab.github.io/climate_permaculture.md

 To render the data more accessible we provide a dashboard in addition to a Jupyter notebook.

 ## What we learned/improved
-- API requests
+- Create an app with a database using Dash, Plotly and SQL
-- managing netcdf and grib files with xarray
+- Manage netcdf and grib files (Xarray and Pandas)
-- Plotly for graphical representations
-- Dash to build a dashboard
+- Write API requests
+- Recognize bottlenecks and optimizig performance
-- project management with Github
+- Project management with GitHub, code organization for better readability
-- breaking down complex data

 As establishing a healthy and balanced ecosystem is a longterm endavour, and climate change is a rising issue, we included climate projections for the next 30 years.
 Here we, a biologist and a meteorologist, teamed up to provide a summary of the local climate, easy to understand without technical knowledge.